 A Brief History

 On March 23, 1983, President Ronald Reagan proposed the development and deployment of what he called The Strategic Defense Initiative (SDI), which would become known as “Star Wars” and would cost around one trillion dollars!
 Unfortunately, the commendable idea of making the US invulnerable to attack by Soviet ballistic missiles had 2 major problems, besides the economy ruining cost.
-The first problem was that if it could work, the so called Mutual Assured Destruction (MAD) theory that kept either side from nuking the other which would result in everybody gets blasted would be obsolete.
+The first problem was that if it could work, the so called Mutual Assured Destruction (MAD) theory that kept either side from nuking the other because such an exchange would result in everybody gets blasted, a no-win scenario which would become obsolete if one side could launch a surprise attack without fear of retaliation.
 The second major problem is there would be no realistic way for a perfect umbrella of anti-missile defenses to actually work beyond blocking maybe 75% of incoming warheads, meaning we would still be nuked into the stone age.
 Plus, the Soviets would certainly employ all sorts of ingenious countermeasures to defeat our defenses anyway.
 It seems we never run out of ways to waste money, and the Cold War was a grand stage for that!
-Tell us what you think were the worst wastes of Cold War dollars.

 10. The 600 Ship Navy.